VinAIResearch/DiMSUM/README.md

 }
 ```

-**Please CITE** our paper whenever this repository is used to help produce published results or incorporated into other software.
+**Please CITE** our paper and give us a :star: whenever this repository is used to help produce published results or incorporated into other software.

 ## Installation